louislefevre/information-retrieval-models/README.md

 ### Util
 - FileManager.py - Reads and writes to a given file.
 - TextProcessor.py - Performs text preprocessing on a collection or passage.
-- Plotter.py - Generates a term distribution plot, as well as a parameter report for the collection.
-- Math.py - Various mathematical formula functions.

 ## How to Run
 The program can be initialised by running *start.py*, which accepts parameters in the format of: